Rational Structures on Automorphic Representations: Introduction

-In statement (g) the representation $\Pi^\tau$ is understood as in \cite{clozel1990}, and is again a constituent of the space of cusp forms \eqref{eq:l2cuspforms}.
-We remark that $M$ is defined over $\QQ(\omega)$ as well, and $\res_{\QQ(\omega)/\QQ}M^\vee$ is defined over $\QQ$.
-For the uniqueness property (h) is necessary whenever $n$ is odd and $F$ admits a real embedding, since in this case not all representations occuring in \eqref{eq:l2cuspforms} occur in cohomology.
-By Arthur-Clozel \cite{arthurclozel1989}, $\Pi\otimes\xi$ again occurs in the space of cusp forms \eqref{eq:l2cuspforms}.
-The notion of $(\lieg,K)$-cohomology in (i) is a rational variant of the classical one, which we introduce in section \ref{sec:homologyandcohomology}.
-In particular the action of $\Aut(\CC/\QQ)$ induced on complex $K$-finite cusp forms by \eqref{eq:l2cuspformsqbar} is compatible with the action of $\Aut(\CC/\QQ)$ on cuspidal cohomology in (i).
+The notion of $(\lieg,K)$-cohomology in (e) is a rational variant of the classical one, which is introduced in section \ref{sec:homologyandcohomology}.
+In particular, the action of $\Aut(\CC/\QQ)$ induced on complex $K$-finite cusp forms by \eqref{eq:l2cuspformsqbar} is compatible with the action of $\Aut(\CC/\QQ)$ on cuspidal cohomology in (e).

-We remark that the rational structure we obtain on \eqref{eq:l2cuspforms} by the uniqueness statement depends on the degree in cohomology we choose in (i).
-Since in a degree $q$ lying in the interior of the cuspidal range (i.e.\ $t_0<q<q_0$ in the usual notation), the multiplicity of an irreducible $\Pi$ in cuspidal cohomology of degree $q$ is an integer $m > 1$, we need to make precise the sense of the normalization we have in mind.
+The normalization of the rational structure we obtain on \eqref{eq:l2cuspforms} depends on the degree in cohomology chosen in (e) (and odd finite order twists, cf.\ Theorem \ref{thm:globalqrationality}).
+Since in a degree $q$ lying in the interior of the cuspidal range (i.e.\ $t_0<q<q_0$ where $t_0$ and $q_0$ denote the minimal and maximal degrees where $\Pi$ contributes to cohomology), the multiplicity of an irreducible $\Pi$ in cuspidal cohomology of degree $q$ is an integer $m > 1$, we need to make precise the sense of the normalization we have in mind.
 Such a normalization may be obtained via appropriate normalization of period matrices.

 More concretely Theorem \ref{thm:introglobal} implies the existence of a natural set of periods attached to $\Pi$ (cf.\ Theorem \ref{thm:periods}):